 Cultural Control: Cut out and burn tents over the winter between November and late February when the caterpillars are resident.
+Wear suitable protective clothing when handling the 'tents'

 Chemical controls: Spraying with a Pyrethrin based insecticide can be very successful if timed correctly, either in August/September when young caterpillars are feeding or in March just as they emerge onto the outside of the tents for 2 weeks prior to further feeding.